 Pluses: Generally easier to build and operate.
 Also often less expensive

 No issues with imaging unattended once the roof is open.
 No need for expensive software and other components.
-Opening a roof remotely if desired is probably a lot cheaper and easier than opening a dome
+Opening a roof remotely if desired is cheaper and easier than opening a dome

 Next up, TSH roll-off observatory progress report!